 - We recently doubled our grooming fleet with the purchase of 2 new groomers.
 Better grooming more often.

-At Manning Park, Nordic skiers are free to explore over 60km of classic and skate ski groomed trails, and 160km of backcountry trails.
+At Manning Park, Nordic skiers are invited to explore over 60km of classic and skate ski groomed trails, and 160km of backcountry trails.
 This is cross-country skiing at its finest—in forests and valleys, with a scenic mountain backdrop.

 Your pass includes one complimentary lift at the Alpine ski area T-bar (Fri-Sun, & Holidays), so you can brave the ride and access the Alpine Day Lodge if you are feeling adventurous.